Bar/Bat Mitzvah candle lighting ceremonies have come a long way…

-Now, let me ask you: did you ever blow out birthday candles?
+Now, let me ask you this: have you ever blown out birthday candles?

 2. Decide who you’re going to call up to light a candle

-You don’t want to wake up the next day just to find out your auntie Rachel got pissed off and blocked you on Facebook just because she wasn’t invited to light a candle (especially if auntie Bracha was!
+Trust me, you don’t want to wake up the next day just to find out your auntie Rachel was so pissed she blocked you on Facebook just because she wasn’t invited to light a candle (especially if auntie Bracha was invited!
 Shame on you!)

 3. Decide the order you’re going to call them up

-Careful again…you’re still walking on eggshells with this one…
+Careful …you’re still walking on eggshells with this one…

-Think about it – wouldn’t auntie Rachel get offended if you call auntie Bracha to light a candle first?
+Think about it – wouldn’t auntie Rachel get offended if you called auntie Bracha to light a candle before her?

-In most cases, the order would look something like this:
+In most cases, the candle lighting order looks something like this: